edniescior/bond-registry/README.md

 are affiliated with the subscriber account and are authorized, based on the bond, to request services from the host account.

-The data model looks something like this:
+An example bond record looks something like this:

 ```json
 {